The five-point bootstrap: OPE truncation in five-point correlators

 The unknown OPE coefficients in eq.~(\ref{bootstrap-eq}) consist of the set $\{\lambda_{T\epsilon T}^{0}$, $\lambda_{T\epsilon C}^{0}$, $\lambda_{\epsilon' \epsilon C}$, $\lambda_{\epsilon' \epsilon \epsilon'}$, $\lambda_{C\epsilon C}^{n_{IJ}}\}$.
 All other OPE coefficients that appear in eq.~(\ref{bootstrap-eq}), when it is truncated to include only the given operators, have been previously computed in \cite{Simmons-Duffin:2016wlq}.\footnote{Our normalization of conformal blocks differs from the one in \cite{Simmons-Duffin:2016wlq} by the factor $2^{l/2}$.
 Our OPE coefficients $\lambda$ are given by $\lambda_{\sigma \sigma \mathcal{O}_{\Delta,l}}=2^{l/2} f_{\sigma \sigma \mathcal{O}_{\Delta,l}}$ and $\lambda_{\epsilon \epsilon \mathcal{O}_{\Delta,l}}=2^{l/2} f_{\epsilon \epsilon \mathcal{O}_{\Delta,l}}$, where the label $f$ denotes the OPE coefficients in \cite{Simmons-Duffin:2016wlq}.} In our study we fix the following conformal dimensions and OPE coefficients:

-In this case, the cutoff conformal dimension is given by $\Delta_{\rm cutoff}\approx 5.023$.
+We already know from the $\varepsilon$-expansion and the four-point bootstrap that the above operators are not degenerate (see e.g.~\cite{Henriksson:2022rnm}), but in case they were, our method would be sensitive only to the sums of the OPE coefficients of any degenerate operators.
+In our case, the cutoff conformal dimension is given by $\Delta_{\rm cutoff}\approx 5.023$.
 To increase the cutoff value, one would have to also include contributions of the spin-6 operator, which we have not yet pursued due to the long conformal block computation time in our current implementation.
 Again, for each value of ${\rm dim\,}\mathcal{D}$, we select a set of equations $\{e_i(\Delta_{\sigma},\lambda) | i=0,1,\ldots, {\rm dim\,}\mathcal{D}\}$ that gives $\Delta_{\sigma}$ closest to the exact value with the minimal standard deviation.
 The sets of derivatives that we now use are given by eq.~(\ref{imd}).

 The average values of $\Delta_{\sigma}$ and our determinations of the unknown OPE coefficients $\lambda$ and their standard deviations are given in table~\ref{3dIsingtable} and shown in figure~\ref{Ising-theory-plots-1} and figure~\ref{Ising-theory-plots-2}.